seL4/microkit/README.md

 The SDK includes a binary of the seL4 kernel.
 During the SDK build process the kernel is build from source.

 At this point in time there are some minor changes to the seL4 kernel required for Microkit.
+This is temporary, more details can be found [here](https://github.com/seL4/microkit/issues/52).

 Please clone seL4 from: